Nerf guns have been around since 1992 and are still one of the most popular children’s toys to this day.

 Which Nerf Guns Hurt the Most?

 Finding the Nerf guns that hurt the most isn’t a perfect science, but some noticeably stand out as able to produce a bit more sting.
+However, even these more powerful Nerf guns are designed with safety in mind.

 The Nerf guns that hurt the most are those from the Hyper Series because they shoot the hardest.
 These toy blasters shoot small rubbery foam balls called Hyper rounds that are soft but denser than other Nerf ammo.